AlexRogalskiy/object-mappers-playground/docs/contributing/info.md

 # Contributing

-Thanks for contributing to SensibleMetrics Web2Docs!
+Thanks for contributing to ObjectMappers!

 This is a set of guidelines for contributing to IceCore Hashids.
 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.